 As if keeping your home secure wasn't enough, this offering from Canary also monitors air quality, temperature, and humidity, so you can improve the overall health of your home.
 Finally, it has a privacy mode that completely shuts down the camera and microphone.

-This clever Panasonic KX-HN6012EW Home Monitoring & Control Kit is perfect for larger properties.
+This clever Panasonic's KX-HN6012EW Home Monitoring & Control Kit is perfect for larger properties.
 Plus, it allows users to expand other elements of a smart home system.
-Here's everything you need to know about it:

 Designed to enable users to build a cohesive smart home security system, this model comes complete with a camera, motion sensor, window and door sensor and a smart plug that can be used to control lights and appliances.